Stephen Fry: 1994–2008: Film roles, voice work, and QI

-In 2000, he began starring as Charles Prentiss in the Radio 4 comedy Absolute Power, reprising the role for three further series on radio, and two on television.
+In 2000, Fry began starring as Charles Prentiss in the Radio 4 comedy Absolute Power, reprising the role for three further series on radio, and two on television.
 In 2002, he played The Minister of Chance in the Doctor Who audio drama Death Comes to Time.
 In 2002, Fry was one of the narrators of A. A. Milne's Winnie-the-Pooh and The House at Pooh Corner, in which he voiced Winnie-the-Pooh.
 He presented a 20-part, two-hour series, The Incomplete and Utter History of Classical Music, a "witty guide" to the genre over the past 1,000 years, on Classic FM.
-In 2004 he was the narrator for an adaptation of Vanity Fair on BBC Radio 4.
+In 2004, he was the narrator for an adaptation of Vanity Fair on BBC Radio 4.
 Fry has been the reader for the British versions of all of J. K. Rowling's Harry Potter series of audiobooks.
 He discussed this project in an interview with Rowling in 2005.
 He has also read for Douglas Adams' The Hitchhiker's Guide to the Galaxy film tie-in edition and has made recordings of his own books, such as The Stars' Tennis Balls and Moab Is My Washpot, and of works by Roald Dahl, Michael Bond, A. A. Milne, Anthony Buckeridge, Eleanor Updale, George Orwell, and Alexander Pushkin.

 In 2003, Fry began hosting QI (Quite Interesting), a comedy panel game television quiz show.
 QI was created and co-produced by John Lloyd, and features permanent panellist Alan Davies.
 QI has the highest viewing figures for any show on BBC Four and Dave (formerly UKTV G2).
 In 2006, Fry won the Rose d'Or award for "Best Game Show Host" for his work on the series.
 In October 2015, it was announced that Fry would retire as the host of QI after the "M" series, and he was replaced by Sandi Toksvig.